 - Where do celebrities stay in Paris?

 - What is the fanciest hotel in Paris?

 The Most Famous Hotels in Paris by Category

 |Best for Families||Le Meurice|

 The Hotels that Make Paris Famous

-Let’s take a look at 11 famous hotels in Paris you should think about booking when planning your next visit.
+Let’s look at the most famous hotels in Paris you should consider booking when planning your next visit.